chetbox/Abra-cadabra/README.md

-    TRANSITION_INTERVAL - how often the tiles scroll TRANSITION_DURATION - how fast the tiles scroll ANIMATION_INTERVAL - how often to show random animations of tiles ANIMATION_DURATION - how fast each random animation should be N_TILES_Y - the number of tiles to fit onto the screen vertically
+    TRANSITION_INTERVAL - how often the tiles scroll TRANSITION_DURATION - how fast the tiles scroll ANIMATION_DURATION - how fast the random animation of a tile should be after a transition (set this to 0 to disable the animations)
+    N_TILES_Y - the number of tiles to fit onto the screen vertically

 ## Limitations